aiondemand/aiod-enhanced-interaction/api/README.md

 1. Execute the following bash script file that deploys all the necessary Docker containers based on the values of the `USE_GPU` and `DEPLOY_FASTAPI_ONLY` ENV variables: `./deploy.sh`

-Docker containers by running the docker compose.
-Depending on whether you wish to utilize a GPU for model inference in the initial setup of Milvus database, you execute one of the following commands:
-    - CPU only: `docker compose up -d --build`
-    - With GPU: `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up -d --build`

 ### VM preparations

 In order for our application to work properly on a host machine, we need to check whether the following software dependencdies are met: